Profile

 Other ERP / CRM Development

 Roles on enterprise platforms outside the SAP, Salesforce, and ServiceNow trio, including Dynamics 365, Workday, Oracle NetSuite, PeopleSoft, and Adobe Experience Platform.
 Platform-specific expertise drives the hire rather than general engineering skill.
-A broad bucket capturing the long tail of vendor-anchored enterprise development.
+A broad bucket that captures the long tail of vendor-anchored enterprise development.

 Dynamics 365 AppsWorkday IntegrationsNetSuite CustomizationsAdobe Experience Solutions